a-mcf/DnnLab/readme.md

 ### Features on Demand
 The build uses a minimal image, so server roles such as IIS and .Net 3.5 have to be downloaded and installed when called by DSC.
 This burns time when you first ```vagrant up``` but saves time on the initial download.
+This will likely be changed in a future release.

 ## Todo / Known Issues:
 - Add Pester tests.
 For now, integration only.
 Should run after system provisioning.